-An ESA is a companion animal that a medical professional has determined provides benefit for an individual with a disability.
+• An ESA is a companion animal that a licensed medical professional has determined is necessary and is part of a treatment plan for an individual with a disability.
 ESAs alleviate one or more identified effects of a person's disability.
 The animal's presence must have a nexus with the person's disability.